By Jeffrey Snider of Alhambra

 Going back to the trough in the official labor force registered in December 2009, from there until September 2015 the labor force added just 3.75mm people and it took 69 months to “achieve” it.
 GDP was erratic but at least higher during those almost six years and there was no manufacturing recession or oil crash, but now that GDP looks scarcely 1% over these past six months (including the current GDPNow estimate of +0.6% for Q1 with all of its “residual seasonality” included to keep it barely positive) Americans are joining the labor force at an epic rate?
 It just doesn’t add up.
 None of the perfect employment report does, which isn’t any change for the past almost two years.

 The jobs numbers just don’t suggest anything about anything else in the actual economy; they have been and look like they will continue to be irrelevant.
 There is, in my view, something very wrong with the statistics, and I think the timing gives it away.
 Unless someone is to seriously propose that “market turmoil” during these six months destroyed, as an example, something like day trading, forcing millions (2.4, to be specific) of possible day traders to have to suddenly look for work and join the labor force out of nowhere, then the labor force as well as retail sector surges only suggest improper statistical elevations.
-The same as the past two years or so, only now, like residual seasonality, amplified.Subscribe to NFTRH Premium for your 40-55 page weekly report, interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+The same as the past two years or so, only now, like residual seasonality, amplified.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.